sonalikatara/news-app/README.md

 Launches the test runner in the interactive watch mode.

 ## How I might improve the project
-I decided to implement the design and features as requested in the assignment.

 These are the things that I might do to improve on this project

 - Add more test cases  for example one to test that the correct search results show when the search term or the article sorting options are changed.